lighthaus-theme/bear/README.md

 </p>

 ### Usage

-Lighthaus is available with Bear since version `1.8.4` _(Please note, Lighthaus theme for Bear has been listed as "Lighthouse" in Bear prefrences)_
+Lighthaus is available with Bear since version `1.8.4`

 #### MacOS

 - Open Bear on your Mac
 - Open Prefrences by either going to `Bear -> Prefrences...` or by pressing `CMD+,`
-- Select "Lighthouse" from the themes menu.
+- Select "Lighthaus" from the themes menu.
 <p align="center"><img src="https://github.com/lighthaus-theme/bear/blob/main/assets/bear-05.png?raw=true" width="500"><p>

 #### iOS

 - Open Bear on your iPad or iPhone
 - Open Prefrences
-- Select "Lighthouse" from the themes menu.
+- Select "Lighthaus" from the themes menu.

 ### License